 If you’ve been reading my blog for some time, you know very well that I do not like the crowds and typical tourist destinations that are full of all-inclusive hotels and sun loungers on the beach.
 Instead, I prefer to explore the local culture or enjoy the beautiful, wild landscapes.
-This time instead of spending time on hiking and looking for secret beaches I wanted to do some sightseeing, so I decided to stay in Rhodes Town which is the capital of the island.
+This time instead of spending time hiking and looking for secret beaches I wanted to do some sightseeing, so I decided to stay in Rhodes Town which is the capital of the island.

 The Old Town of Rhodes – one of the greatest attractions of Rhodes Island

 Before my trip to Rhodes, Greece I was looking for some information about where to stay and what to see on the island.
 That’s how I learned about the Old Town of Rhodes with its medieval architecture, narrow streets, hidden nooks, and crannies.
 I thought – it’s something just right for me!
 During the day I will be able to take pictures, walking in the shadow of narrow streets, and in the evening it will be a perfect place to hang around, have a drink, and so on.
 In addition, in the Old Town of Rhodes, there are many things to see, which was an additional advantage of this location.

 Places like this have an indescribable charm that is difficult to compare to the pedestrian streets in typically tourist towns.
 Beautiful architecture, shiny pavements made of stone mosaic, colorful, fragrant flowers, and cats wandering everywhere… It’s just a dream scene for someone who likes to take pictures!
 The Old Town if Rhodes is a very inspiring place.